bartlomiejmarek/are_audio_df_polyglots/README.md

-# Multilingual Audio Deepfake Detection
+# Are audio DeepFake detection models polyglots?

 ## Overview
 This repository contains the official implementation of the paper **"Are audio DeepFake detection models polyglots?"**, authored by Bartłomiej Marek, Piotr Kawa, and Piotr Syga.